pbek/QOwnNotes/webpage/src/scripting/README.md

 :::

 In the **Scripting settings** you can also install scripts directly from the [**Script repository**](https://github.com/qownnotes/scripts).
+There is a community hosted web-application to search for scripts on [beurt.github.io/QOwnNoteScriptsList](https://beurt.github.io/QOwnNoteScriptsList/).

 For issues, questions or feature requests for scripts from the **Script repository** please open an issue on the [QOwnNotes script repository issue page](https://github.com/qownnotes/scripts/issues).